 » Parrot see, parrot do.
 Parrots are social eaters.
 My parrots will eat almost anything once they see me or the other parrots eating it.
 When I bird sat a lot of parrots, I found that most parrots on a rigid seed or pellet only diet would be more likely to eat new foods if they saw other parrots eating them.

 » Parrots are influenced by our food likes and dislikes.
 Sample nutritious foods as you feed them to your parrot.
-Be a Oscar worthy actor, smile and act like you genuinely love the food even if you don’t.
+Be an Oscar-worthy actor, smile and act like you genuinely love the food even if you don’t.
 If he is bonded to you, he will usually eat what you eat or what someone feeds you in front of him.
-The Model/Rival concept of feeding a healthy food to the favored person with the parrot watching will not only bait is curiosity but make him want to eat what the bird's best buddy is eating.
+The Model/Rival concept of feeding healthy food to the favored person with the parrot watching will not only bait its curiosity but make him want to eat what the bird's best buddy is eating.

 » Pay attention to your parrot’s preference and habits.
 Feed the most nutritious foods when he is the hungriest.
 Some parrots eat best in the morning; others eat best in the early evening.
 Most are likely to try new foods when you are eating with them.

 » Be creative.
 It may take weeks or even months!
-If at first you don’t succeed, try, try, try, try and try again!
-If you truly love your parrots, get them on to a healthy fresh food diet and off of pellets and seed as nothing but a treat.
+If at first, you don’t succeed, try, try, try, try and try again!
+If you truly love your parrots, get them on to a healthy fresh food diet and off of a "death diet" of pellets and seed.